compassd/dcompass/README.md

 - `cache_size`: Size of the DNS cache system.
 Larger size implies higher cache capacity (use LRU algorithm as the backend).
 - `verbosity`: Log level filter.
 Possible values are `trace`, `debug`, `info`, `warn`, `error`, `off`.
 - `address`: The address to bind on.
 - `table`: A routing table composed of `rule` blocks.
-The table cannot be empty and should contains a single rule named with `start`
+The table cannot be empty and should contains a single rule named with `start`.
+Each rule contains `tag`, `if`, `then`, and `else`.
+Latter two of which are tuples of the form `(action, next)`, which means take the action first and goto the next rule with the tag specified.
 - `upstreams`: A set of upstreams. `timeout` is the time in seconds to timeout, which takes no effect on method `Hybrid` (default to 5). `tag` is the name of the upstream. `methods` is the method for each upstream.

 Different actions: